HuyaneMatsu/vampytest/README.md

 ### Garbage collection

-By default garbage collection is not explicitly called between each test case since it could easily increase the time required to run the tests by 10000% on large projects.
+By default, garbage collection is not explicitly called between each test case since it could easily increase the time required to run the tests by 10000% on large projects.
 By using `with_gc` it is possible to explicitly call garbage collection before or after a test.